objektwerks/pekko/README.md

 Note
 ----
->The transition from Akka to Pekko is not without challenges.
-I incurred unresovable
+>The transition from Akka to Pekko is a relatively smooth process, principally
->issues with GraphDSL and minor issues with implicit-to-given conversions.
-Pekko-Http
+>requiring only package name changes and implicit-to-given conversions.
+The
->is ***not*** yet ready.
+>GraphDSL proved most challenging.
+Pekko-Http has ***not*** yet been pubished.

 Test
 ----